-The fitness center is one of the most important and salable amenities in a residential or community development.
+The fitness center is one of the most important amenities in a residential or community development.
 Whether it is meant to attract new tenants, or simply satisfy the needs of current community members, constructing a fitness center is about meeting the needs of a wide variety of people at every fitness level.

 Creating a community fitness center must focus on attracting your residents and satisfying their exercise and social needs.